-4.2.2 I-V and V-T Matching
+5.2.2 I-V and V-T Matching

-For a model of any buffer capable of driving a signal (this includes bi-directional buffers, output-only buffers and the like), one of the most critical concepts is "I-V to V-T matching."
-In other words, the settled or DC behavior seen at the start and end of a transition from high-to-low or vice-versa must match the I-V table data for the buffer under the same environmental conditions and under the same load.
+For a model of any buffer capable of driving a signal (this includes bi-directional buffers, output-only buffers and the like), one of the most critical concepts is I-V to V-T matching.
+In other words, the settled or DC behavior seen at the start and end of a transition from high-to-low or vice-versa must be consistent the I-V table data for the buffer under the same environmental conditions and under the same load.

 The diagram below shows a simple buffer driving a load, connected to ground.
 The buffer is stimulated to drive from a low output state to a high output state.
-The voltage-vs.-time waveform for this loaded buffer's transition is shown, as text.
+The voltage-vs.-time waveform for this loaded buffer's transition is shown in Table 5.13 below.

-Figure 4.9 - Diagram of Resistive Load for Rising Waveform
+Figure 5.9 - Diagram of Resistive Load for Rising Waveform